stepbrobd/churn/doc/proposal.typ

 support to other databases, we only need to change the driver, DSN, and minor change in SQL syntax (dialect) if necessary.

+#pagebreak()

 = Conceptual Design

-The tool will have the following entities:
+The tool will have the following entities (6 included, we'll add more if needed):

 ```txt
 +---------+                        +---------+                +--------------------+